akshitagupta15june/Face-X/Snapchat_Filters/Bunny_Nose/Readme.md

 face_cascade = cv2.CascadeClassifier(path +'haarcascade_frontalface_default.xml')
 eye_cascade = cv2.CascadeClassifier(path +'haarcascade_eye.xml')
 ```
 Great, now that we’re set up, we can load in the images and look for faces.
 Note that Haar Cascades and many facial recognition algorithms require images to be in grayscale.
-So, after loading in the image, convert it to grayscale, and then use the face_cascade to detect faces.
+So, after loading in the image, convert it to `grayscale`, and then use the face_cascade to detect faces.
 After you’ve got the faces, draw a rectangle around it and search within the facial region for eyes.
 Then draw rectangles around each eye.

 The Tools of Face Detection in Python:

-  We’ll use two of the biggest, most exciting image processing libraries available for Python 3, Dlib and OpenCV.
+  We’ll use two of the biggest, most exciting image processing libraries available for` Python 3`, `Dlib` and `OpenCV`.

 Installing Dlib is easy enough, thanks to wheels being available for most platforms.
 Just a simple pip install dlib should be enough to get you up and running.